History of Behçet’s UK (formerly Behçet’s Syndrome Society)

 The Society undertook a survey of its membership during 2008 which revealed that Behçet’s Syndrome is more debilitating than previously understood.
 The Quality of Life survey revealed that the impact of Behçet’s Syndrome is similar to that of Multiple Sclerosis which has an approved patient pathway through the NHS.
 With this, and the knowledge that on average it was taking 12 years for Behçet’s patients to receive a diagnosis, the Behçet’s Syndrome Society began an application to the National Specialised Commissioning Group for Centres of Excellence to be established to treat patients with Behçet’s Syndrome.

 The bid to establish the Centres of Excellence was successful and the three Centres were established in April 2012, in London, Birmingham and Liverpool.
 Originally managed by The Society, it was soon decided to establish a charitable company limited by guarantee, the Behçet’s Patients Centres, to manage the NHS contract whilst ensuring the vision for patients was delivered, in conjunction with the Behçet’s Syndrome Society.

 Since this time both the Behçet’s Syndrome Society and the Behçet’s Patient Centres have continued to develop.
 Fostering education, collaboration and networking in the medical and allied professions, together with the promotion and assistance of research into Behçet’s, and concomitant fundraising, are the current foci under the updated banner:

-Caring for individuals with a rare, complex and lifelong disease; promoting research into the cause,
+Caring for all affected by this rare, complex and lifelong condition; promoting research into the cause,

 effects, treatment and management of Behçet’s